What is a QROPS? – Qualifying Recognised Overseas Pension Scheme

 It should be noted however that although QROPS are not subject to UK Inheritance Tax upon the demise of the member, other jurisdictions may apply some form of domestic taxation.
 Expatriates who are in possession of a QROPS in France, need to be aware that there are succession taxes levied upon death for French residents.
 It is important to take professional advice in order to address this issue.

-- No Lifetime Allowance Pension Cap
+- The Lifetime Allowance Pension Cap

 4. QROPS disadvantages: why they may not be suitable

-There are also a number of disadvantages associated with transfers to overseas pension schemes.
+There are also a number of disadvantages associated with pension transfers to overseas schemes.
 It is always necessary to identify both the advantages and disadvantages as part of the decision making process.
 Suitability depends on residency, how long it has been since you left the UK, your current pension benefits, your ability to survive on your pension income in a given country, the eligibility of your personal pension scheme for transfer overseas, etc. QROPS disadvantages may include the following:

 The Overseas Transfer Charge on pensions